-The poor wage performance in the SSCF fleet and the importance of small vessels as employers suggests a need to revise policies to increase job quality and ensure a living income, particularly in light of the critical role that smaller vessels play in the economies of coastal communities.259 The diversity within the SSCF sector, where fishing may be a full-time occupation for some, while providing supplementary income for others, demands a nuanced understanding of the economic performance of fleets, the influence of human, social and economic capitals, and the role of gender to guide policy decisions.260
+The poor wage performance in the SSCF fleet and the importance of small vessels as employers suggests a need to revise policies to increase job quality and ensure a living income, particularly in light of the critical role that smaller vessels play in the economies of coastal communities.
+The diversity within the SSCF sector, where fishing may be a full-time occupation for some, while providing supplementary income for others, demands a nuanced understanding of the economic performance of fleets, the influence of human, social and economic capitals, and the role of gender to guide policy decisions.
+The supplementary income for others are considered as a nuanced understanding of the economic performance of fleets.